rahulyadav130/mongodb/mongo_backup_restore.md

 # There is many way to take mongo db dump, so lets look backup process---

 # mongodb Backup and restore
-# mondo DB full backup
+# mongo DB full backup
 mongodump
 # mongodump takes all db full dump